Methadone Clinic New Bedford, MA

 Gifford Street Wellness Center Llc Opioid Treatment Program

-Gifford Street Wellness Center Llc Opioid Treatment Program is a methadone clinic in New Bedford, MA located in Bristol County at 34 Gifford Street, 02744 zip code area that also includes suboxone treatment services.
-Gifford Street Wellness Center Llc Opioid Treatment Program provides suboxone prescription, methadone maintenance and buprenorphine maintenance.
-In addition, Gifford Street Wellness Center Llc Opioid Treatment Program offers mental health services, case management and social skills development.
-Gifford Street Wellness Center Llc Opioid Treatment Program provides opioid treatment for adults and young adults.
+Gifford Street Wellness Center Llc Opioid Treatment Program is a methadone treatment center in New Bedford, MA situated at 34 Gifford Street, 02744 zip code area.
+Gifford Street Wellness Center Llc Opioid Treatment Program provides methadone maintenance, suboxone prescription and buprenorphine maintenance.
+Also, Gifford Street Wellness Center Llc Opioid Treatment Program offers mental health services, case management and mentoring/peer support.
+Gifford Street Wellness Center Llc Opioid Treatment Program includes opioid treatment for adults and young adults.

 Healthcare Resource Centers

-Healthcare Resource Centers is a methadone clinic in New Bedford, MA situated at 8 Kilburn Street, 02740 zip code.
+Healthcare Resource Centers is a methadone treatment center in New Bedford, MA situated at 8 Kilburn Street, 02740 zip code.
 Healthcare Resource Centers provides methadone maintenance.
-In addition, Healthcare Resource Centers provides domestic violence services, housing services and self-help groups.
-Healthcare Resource Centers provides opioid treatment for adults and young adults.
+Also, Healthcare Resource Centers offers case management, self-help groups and transportation assistance.
+Healthcare Resource Centers includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.